lvalnegri/workshops-setup_cloud_analytics_machine/README.md

       nice -n 15 clamscan && clamscan -ir /
       ~~~

 Let's now proceed with the firewall.
-We're using the *ufw* package that's included by default in the Ubuntu installation:
+We're using the *ufw* package that's included by default in the Ubuntu installation.
+Notice that as soos as it is installed, by default everything is blocked, so proceed carefully always keeping an active session open.
   - enable the software:
     ~~~
     sudo ufw enable